wzhouwzhou/one-line-wonders/README.md

     Coding Experience: Which programming languages do you know?
 What projects have you/do you worked on?</br>
     Email: name@example.com</br>

-5. Add your one-line program's files.
+5. Add your one-line program's files of the form [username]_[filename], i.e., `wzhouwzhou_approximating_e.cc`.
 If a folder for your code's language does not exist, feel free to create it.
 6. Commit and push `git add .; git commit -m "commit message"; git push origin branch-name;`
 7. Create a new Pull Request from your fork
   - Click on the New Pull Request button located near the top of your repository.